Blockchain in automotive

 Stamping shipments with barcodes and seals are some of the traditional methods used to identify that a particular material comes from a trusted source.
 Another technique that is quickly gaining traction across the industry is adding chemical tracers to a batch of material.

-Here, blockchain technology can be used to ensure that every step of the supply chain is documented and the resulting documentation is securely stored, forgery-proof and readily available for inspection.
+Here, blockchain in automotive can be used to ensure that every step of the supply chain is documented and the resulting documentation is securely stored, forgery-proof and readily available for inspection.

 German automaker BMW Group has been pursuing such blockchain-based pilot projects as part of its efforts to make the path of minerals easily traceable.